viviRbi/vyNote/readme.md

 - ''Netflix Feign Client**: Communication among micro services
 - **Netflix Zuul** : Edge/ proxy/ Gateway Server.
 Client gets a registered service in Eureka Registry Server using Zuul server.
 It's a client side load balancing
 - **Netflix Hystrix** : Circuit Breaker (fault tolerance, default response when things break)

 ## How would you setup and configure Eureka?
 Zuul?
 Hystrix?
-- ''Eureka** :
+- **Eureka** :
 	- Create a new Spring Boot project for Eureka, choose Eureka server dependency.
 Set register with Eureka and fetch-registry = false for that registry service in application.yml.
 For other services depend on it.
 Add Eureka For Client dependency, set to true for both properties
 	- @EnableEurekaServer for producer, @EnableEurekaDiscovery(for consumer)
 	- In application.yml of services, set default zone of service-url to Eureka register project url and its hostname will be localhost.
 Set application name too
 	- Now, if run 2 services and eureka, information will appeared in erureka register project localhost.
 Should use that name with rest template to do http get, post request for department (if there's no API gateway)

 - **Zuul**:
-	- Create a new project, add Erureaka Client, Gateway, Acculator. @EnableEurekaClient
+	- Create a new project, add Eureka Client, Gateway, Acculator. @EnableEurekaClient
-	- Application ->name, cloud ->gateway ->routes with id = register name, uri = lb://register-name, predicates -> path: /user/** so every path with /user will gor to User service registered in Eureka server
+	- yml file: Application ->name, cloud ->gateway ->routes with id = register name, uri = lb://register-name, predicates -> path: /user/** so every path with /user will go to User service registered in Eureka server
-	- So now when we make a http request, all request should go to Zuul gateway. /user will interact with user service
+	- So now when we make a http request, all requests should go to Zuul gateway. /user will interact with user service

 - **Hystrix**:
 	- Get Hystrix dependency and add in Zuul Gateway.
 	- @EnableEurekaServer, @EnableHystrix in Main